 Purcell joined the Board and was elected Chair in December 2019.

 Emily Thaden, Vice Chair for Housing

-Emily Thaden serves as the director of national policy & sector strategy for Grounded Solutions Network, a national nonprofit membership organization that cultivates equitable and inclusive communities by advancing housing with lasting affordability.
-She is also the vice chair of Shelterforce, a nonprofit digital media organization covering community development and affordable housing.
+Emily Thaden serves as the vice president of national strategy for Grounded Solutions Network, a national nonprofit membership organization that cultivates equitable and inclusive communities by advancing housing with lasting affordability.
+In her role, she oversees national policy, research, special projects, and innovative financing initiatives.
+She is also the chair of the board of directors for Shelterforce, a nonprofit digital media organization covering community development and affordable housing.

 Thaden was appointed to the Board in January 2017 and elected vice chair for housing in January 2019.

 Aole Ansari brings more than 20 years of public and private sector experience to the MDHA Board.
 He served 11 years of active-duty as an enlisted man and officer in the U.S. Navy.
 During his service, he rose from electrician in Orlando, FL to lead engineer in Japan and finally as an Officer-In-Charge of a special boat unit in San Diego, CA.